Inflammatory Myopathies

 💎 Board Pearl

-- Perifascicular atrophy = DM — this is pathognomonic and the single most tested biopsy finding in inflammatory myopathies
+- Perifascicular atrophy = DM — highly characteristic (also rarely seen in antisynthetase syndrome) and the single most tested biopsy finding in inflammatory myopathies

 - Rimmed vacuoles = IBM — the second most tested finding; if you see rimmed vacuoles, the answer is IBM